 The map above gives a crude approximation of how the great nations of today would easily slot within the continent’s massive borders.
 But interestingly, Europe has a longer coastline than Africa.
 This may seem unlikely, given how much bigger Africa is.
 But remember Africa’s coast is very long and smooth.
 Europe’s coast is very zigzagged – filled with estuaries and natural harbors, making it very encouraging for shipbuilding.

 Africa’s history is the world’s history.
 It is the birthplace of our species.
 Its unique character is a blend of the multicultural, geographic, and globalist forces that have unfolded over past centuries.
-But technological advance is overcoming the geography that has restrained Africa in the past.
+But the technological advance is overcoming the geography that has restrained Africa in the past.
 This century is set to be an African one.
-So it is best we understand it as much as we can.
+So it is best we understand it as much as we can before we visit some of the best destinations on the African continent.